Is 60 the New 40?

 Plan your future.
 Compared to the previous generation, fewer people today expect to live on Social Security after retirement.

-Bender notes that the UH Center for Lifelong Health is partnering with Cuyahoga Community College to offer educational opportunities for people over the age of 55.
+Bender notes that the UH Center for Lifelong Health is partnering with Cuyahoga Community College to offer educational opportunities for people older than age 55.

 Monitor your health.
 Today's technology makes it easier than ever to keep track of doctor appointments, lab results and other important health information.